RazMalka/One_Class_SVM_Document_Classification/README.md

 ```
 Brief:
 Implementation of One-class SVM (Support Vector Machine),
 that uses binary, frequency, tf-idf and hadamard representations.
+Based strictly on a research paper by Larry M. Manevitz and Malik Yousef,
+'One-Class SVMs for Document Classification'.

 It includes a graphical user interface with choice of representation,
-kernel, data cache and outlier detection and displays measures (F1-measure, recall, precision).
+kernel, data cache, outlier detection and SVM view control.

+In addition, it also displays measures (F1-measure, recall, precision).
-Input data is books that are split into chunks of 1000 lines each,
+Input data is whole books that are split into chunks of 1000 lines each,
 and cleaned of stopwords and special symbols automatically.

+DISCLAIMER:
+This project is non-profit and is intended to serve for educational purposes only.
+It is not meant to infringe copyright rights by any means.
+In case that any of the documents used are copyrighted,
+please notify the repository owner and they will be removed.
 ```
 \
 Research Papers: \